Skip to Content

 • Bikini and cover-up for the beach.

-What to wear in Palawan: What to wear in El Nido Palawan
+What to Wear in El Nido, Palawan

 Brunette woman wearing neon orange shorts and a dark crop top walks down Mount Tapayas in Coron.